wuihee/cycling-safety-analysis/README.md

 ### Levels of Testing

 1. [Basic Tests](#basic-tests): First, I used the sensor measured the distance of stationary objects to determine its basic capacity.
-2. [Simple Outdoor Tests](#simple-outdoors-tests): Next, I tested sensor's ability to detect moving objects while stationary, and stationary objects while moving on a bike.
-3. [Cycling Tests](#cycling-tests): Finally, as per the goal of this project, I tested the sensor's ability to detect moving cars whilst moving on a bike.
+2. [Outdoor Tests](#outdoors-tests): Next, I tested sensor's ability to detect moving vehicles while stationary.
+Finally, as per the goal of this project, I tested the sensor's ability to detect moving cars whilst moving on a bike.

 ## [Basic Tests](./data_analysis/Basic_Tests.ipynb)

-1. Setup
+1. Software Setup
 2. Testing Procedure
 3. Raspberry Pi Setup
 4. Casing Design